Birth Preparation & Hypnobirthing Workshops

 Current maternity care has become very 'medicalised' and women are often not fully involved in their care and the decisions made around their care, too often women can be coerced into things they may not have wanted or were 'told to' do this or 'not allowed' to do that.
 Its so important that women understand their rights and that they have total autonomy over themselves and what happens to them.
 Nobody can make you do anything you don't want to do or tell you how and where to birth your baby, all they can do is inform and influence you and your decisions, the only person that is in full control of your body and your birth is YOU.

-While I am in no way there to replace the midwives and fully respect their role in the birth I can provide that constant support and encouragement and will be with you every step of the way.
-Guiding you in your decision making, reminding you and the Drs/midwives of your preferences and helping you to consent to the care you are being given.
+While I am in no way there to replace the midwives and fully respect their role in the birth - I believe we work together as a team to fully support you.
+I can provide that constant support and encouragement and will be with you every step of the way, never leaving the room to care for other women at the same time as you (only to go grab a coffee or go for a wee!).
+I will guide you in your decision making, reminding you and the Drs/midwives of your preferences and helping you to consent to the care you are being given.
 Ensuring you feel safe, supported and fully informed throughout.

-Not only for you but for your partner too.
+Not only for you but for your birth partner too.
 We work as a team to care for you.
-I want to support them also to be the best birth partner for you and hold their hand at times they feel unsure or worried.
+I want to support them also to be the best birth partner for you and hold their hand at times they feel unsure or worried or allow them to pop off for a break and know you are not alone when they do.

 It has been proven that women cared for during labour by a birth doula, compared to those receiving usual care were: